golang/go/README.md

 [![integration tests](https://github.com/kevin-valerio/cybergo/actions/workflows/go.yml/badge.svg?branch=master)](https://github.com/kevin-valerio/cybergo/actions/workflows/go.yml)

 cybergo is a security-focused fork of the Go toolchain.
 In a _very_ simple phrasing, cybergo is a copy of the Go compiler that finds bugs.
-For now, it focuses on three things:
+For now, it focuses on four things:

 - Integrating [go-panikint](https://github.com/trailofbits/go-panikint): instrumentation that panics on **integer overflow/underflow** (and **optionally on truncating integer conversions**).
 - Integrating [LibAFL](https://github.com/AFLplusplus/LibAFL) fuzzer: run Go fuzzing harnesses with **LibAFL** for better fuzzing performances.
 - Panicking on [user-provided function call](https://github.com/kevin-valerio/cybergo?tab=readme-ov-file#feature-2-panic-on-selected-functions): catching targeted bugs when certains functions are called (eg., `myapp.(*Logger).Error`).
+- Git-blame-oriented fuzzing (history-guided): when fuzzing with `--use-libafl`, you can prefer inputs that execute recently changed lines (based on `git blame`).

 It especially has **two** objectives:
 - Being easy to use and UX-friendly (we're tired of complex tools),